ealpha072/Student-Management-System/README.md

 * Ajax - for sending requests to servers
 * Bootstrap - for page styling
 * Javascript - for making pages dynamic

+## Admin capabilities
+* View and add units
+* View and add departments
+* View and add courses
+* View and add schools
+* Edit and delete students, courses, units, departments